FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/install_security_zos/_index.md

 Level 2: corresponds to level 1 with an additional program-based control of accesses to CFT files (PADS) (USERCTRL=YES)

-### Access management under
+### Access management under Central Governance

-When running under , the access management is automatically set to am.type=passport.
-If you want to use external access management, RACF, you must manually modify this value after registering with using the command:
+When running under Central Governance, the access management is automatically set to am.type=passport.
+If you want to use external access management, RACF, you must manually modify this value after registering with Central Governance using the command:

 ```
 CFTUTIL UCONFSET id=am.type, value=internal